 Sign into the Azure portal.

-Select + Create a resource, followed by AI + Machine Learning, then Web App Bot.
+Select AI + Machine Learning, and then select Web App Bot.

 On the New Web App Bot page, enter the following settings for the new Web App Bot.

 Setting Value Description Bot name choose a unique name This name must be unique within Azure, so make sure a green check mark appears next to it.
 Subscription Select your subscription Select your Azure subscription.
 Resource Group Select Create new and use the name mslearn-factbot Select an existing or create a new resource group to hold the resources for this exercise.
 Location Select the region closest to you from the drop-down Select the location where the bot should be located.
 Pricing tier F0 A basic free tier for this app.
 App name Leave default The default value is populated based on your bot name.
 You can change this if you'd like a different name for the web app, or leave the default value.